galavnikov/Tetra-Skin-DCTL/README.md

 # Remake
-Versions with new features based on DCTL found on the network
+Versions with new features based on DCTL found on the network.